tingkts/NVIDIA-Jetson-Nano/others/README.md

-Python2 Python3 incompatible
+Python2 and Python3 are not compatible

-Tensorflow1 TensorFlow2 incompatible
+Tensorflow1 and TensorFlow2 are not compatible

-TensorRT each version incompatible
+TensorRT versions are not compatible

 </br>